AUAUST/tools-indesign-bundler/README.md

 #### For the scripts

 ```
+└ SCRIPTS/
   ├ GLOBALS/
   ├ PROJECTS/
   │ └ <namespaces>
   │   ├ index.js
   │   └ IMPORTS/
   └ BUNDLES/
     └ <namespaces>.idjs
 ```
-**Warning**: When cloning this repository, you'll get binary files instead of actual folders.
-This is because they are symlinks to AUAUST's private scripts.
-Before using the bundler, you'll need to replace those files by actual folders and put your own scripts inside of them.
+**Warning**: `SCRIPTS here is a submodule pointing to AUAUST's private scripts.
+Before using the bundler, you'll need to replace that submodule by an actual folder and put your own scripts inside of it.

 `GLOBALS` contains files that are made available globally by using the `useGlobal` statement.
 `PROJECTS` is the directory where project subdirectories are located.